tpatterson1996/lcc-metadata-manual/distribution.md

 # Product Entry Guidance: Distribution Tab \(Optional for Products\)

+---

-**Distribution **allows users the ability to document how or where products are obtained.
+**Distribution **gives users the ability to document how or where products are obtained.
 Distribution methods may include online \(website, database, etc\) or offline \(Delivery via Mail, Library, etc\) options.

+---

 | Distribution \(Required\) |
 | :--- |